wbyoung/avn/README.md

 ## Todo List

- * There's no test coverage yet.
+ * Add test coverage.
+ * Improve compatibility with `rvm` and other tools that override `cd`.
- * Currently `avn` doesn't switch back to the previous version of `node` that you were using when you leave a directory.
+ * Support switching back to the previous version of `node` that you were using when you leave a directory.

 Pull requests are welcome!

 ## Troubleshooting